jbsparrow/CyberDropDownloader/docs/transition-to-v6.md

 ```shell
 /home/<USER>/.local/share/Cyberdrop-DL/Cyberdrop-DL/download_history.sqlite
 ```

+To import it, start CDL, choose the option `Import v4 database` and follow the on screen instructions

 {% hint style="info" %}
 The old `download_history.sqlite` file is no longer used by Cyberdrop-DL.
 After you import it, you can delete the old one.